bricaud/graphexp/README.md

 # Graphexp: graph explorer with D3.js

-Graphexp is a javascript interface to explore and display a graph stored in the Gremlin graphdatabase via the Gremlin server.
+Graphexp is a web interface to explore and display a graph stored in the Gremlin graph database via the Gremlin server.
 Graphexp is under the Apache 2.0 licence.

 ![graphexp](https://github.com/bricaud/graphexp/blob/master/graphexp2.png "Graph exploration")